Lhourquin/Kalu-notes-hub/langages/javascript/framework/nest/readme.md

 export class AppModule { }
 ```

 The root module have both import `TopicsModule` and `EpisodesModule`.
-Remember, we have earlier create a `ConfigModule`, which is imported into `TopicsModule` and `EpisodesModule`, so let's see that inside `EpisodesModule`.
+Remember, we have earlier created a `ConfigModule`, which is imported into `TopicsModule` and `EpisodesModule`, so let's see that inside `EpisodesModule`.

 `episodes.modules.ts`